-Be sure to shop around for quotes for removals firms, and be aware of the factors that can affect the price, such as the size of van (or vans) you need, how far you are moving, which day you move, which time of year you move, whether the firm does the packing or whether you do it yourself, and so on.
+Be sure to shop around for quotes for removals firms, and be aware of the factors that can affect the price, such as the size of van (or vans) you need, how far you are moving, which day you move, which time of year you move, whether the firm does the packing or whether you do it yourself.

-Check out Zoopla’s partner AnyVan, where you can get a quick quote based on factors such as your move date, distance, and the size of your current property.
+Check out our partner AnyVan, where you can get a quick quote based on factors such as your move date, distance, and the size of your current property.

-And have a read of their stress-free moving tips.
+And have a read of our stress-free moving tips.